Mike-Veilleux/mike-veilleux.github.io/README.md

 # Where it all starts...

-I've enrolled in a MIT fullstack MERN developer course in August 2022, to further broaden my dev skills.
-This time focusing on the latest trends in web based tech.
+I enrolled in a MIT fullstack MERN developer course in August 2022, to broaden my development skills; this time focusing on the latest trends in web-based tech.

 ## Description

 This is my portfolio page.
 It is a representation of my development journey.
 As I keep furthering my knowledge, I will apply the techniques I have learned on this site.
-The content will mostly be based around my skill set and interest.
+The content will mostly be based on my skill set and interests.

 Here's a list of the tech I'll be using:
 * MongoDB